 What resources are available for veterans?

-- For more information and resources for veterans and their families, see Veterans and COVID-19.
+For more information and resources for veterans and their families, you can read Veterans and COVID-19.

 My city or county has issued a "shelter-in-place" or "stay-at-home" order.
 What does that mean?